This page is under construction. Some parts may be missing.

 Master’s Thesis Project

-Exploring Cognitive Load in Simulation-Based Training
+Exploring Cognitive Load

 - Individual Project